j-u-p-iter/regexp-parser/CONTEXT_FREE_GRAMMAR.md

 ```

 In addition to several reasonable sentences, we can also derive nonsense like "Computers run cheese" and "This am a lies".
 These sentences don't make semantic sense, but they are syntactically correct because they are of the sequence of subject, verb-phrase, and object.
 Formal grammars are a tool for syntax, not semantics.
 We worry about semantics at a later point in the compiling process.
 In the syntax analysis phase, we verify structure, not meaning.

+Vocabulary

+Before we can proceed we should review some important definitions:

+Grammar - a set of rules by which valid sentences in a language are constructed.

+Nonterminal - a grammar symbol that can be replaced/expanded to a sequence of symbols, using one of the production rules.
+It is a named reference to another rule in the grammar, like variables in the programming languages.
+Nonterminals is something that allows to compose the grammar.